Climalysis/climalysis/CONTRIBUTING.md

 # Contributing to Climalysis

 First and foremost, thank you!
-We appreciate that you want to contribute to Climalysis, your time is valuable, and your contributions mean a lot to us.
+We appreciate that you want to contribute to Climalysis, your time is valuable, and your contributions mean a lot to us!

 ## Important!